DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 6.md

 ### Put It to the Test

 1. Open Flow [Playground](https://play.flow.com/)
-2. Create an array named `storeKnight`.
+2. Create an array named `knights`.

 ### Solution !!